omnivore-app/docs.omnivore/docs/index.md

 [Omnivore](https://omnivore.app) is a complete, open source read-it-later solution for people who love to read.

 We built Omnivore because we love reading and we want it to be more fun.
-Join us!

 Save interesting articles, newsletter subscriptions, and documents and read them later — focused and distraction free.
 Add notes and highlights.
 Organize your reading list the way you want and sync it across all your devices.